 - 1/8 teaspoon salt (omit if using purchased, salted almond butter)

-- To make almond butter, place 1 cup of almonds in a mini food processor.
+- To make almond butter, place 1 cup of almonds in a mini food processor (we like to use the smallest, “mini” container in our Ninja processor set).
 Process, scraping sides occasionally until the butter is the consistency of natural peanut butter.
 (The exact timing for this will vary depending on your processor and on whether you begin with whole, slivered or sliced almonds.)
-You should end up with approximately ½ cup of almond butter.
+You should end up with approximately 1/2 cup of almond butter.

 - Place almond butter in a medium bowl and add all other ingredients.

 - Stir to combine.